Adejare-ml/AI_Engineering_intership_projects/TASK 2/README.md

 ```
 project/
 ├── README.md ← This file
-└── llm_pipeline.drawio ← Editable diagram (open in diagrams.net)
+└── llm_pipeline.drawio ← Editable diagram (open in diagrams.net) and  jpg
 ```

 ---

-*Written for academic submission.
-All explanations are original and based on the referenced resources above.*
+*Written by Adelugba adejare*